stackbit-projects/tylerwillis-9c92f/content/pages/index.md

 sections:
   - type: hero_section
     title: Tyler is a skilled optimist.
+    subtitle: >-
-    subtitle: I'm the co-founder of Unsupervised and an investor in
+      I'm the co-founder of Unsupervised and an investor in several top tech companies.
     actions:
       - label: Read the Essay
         url: /contact